Last update: January 28, 2021

-What does life in Copenhagen and Stockholm look like right now?
+What does life in Copenhagen look like right now?

-Certain events, gatherings, or activities may be on hold, but we think you’ll find life in Scandinavia looking much like a typical semester.
-You can count on more details, resources, and recommendations for connecting with local community groups, teams, and clubs, after your arrival.
+Certain events and activities may be on hold, but life in Copenhagen continues with much to explore.
+You can count on more details, resources, and recommendations for connecting with local communities after your arrival.

-In Denmark, mask-wearing has become commonplace; masks are required in all indoor public places, including DIS facilities.
-Sweden has not mandated the use of masks, but some people choose to wear them, particularly on public transportation.
-As in the U.S., some locals wear a mask at all times in public, while others wear them only when required.
+In Denmark, mask-wearing has become commonplace.
+Masks are required in all indoor public places, and just like in the U.S., some locals wear a mask at all times in public, while others wear them only when required.

-For local news coverage of COVID-19 in Scandinavia, check out these English language news sites:
+For local news coverage of COVID-19 in Denmark, check out this English language news site:

 Should I talk to my doctor about traveling during COVID-19?